Zhao Junzhe

-Zhao Junzhe (肇俊哲 (肇俊哲, Zhào Jùnzhé); born 19 April 1979) is a Chinese football coach and former professional footballer who is currently the head coach of Chinese Super League club Cangzhou Mighty Lions.
-He spent his entire playing career at Liaoning F.C..
+Zhao Junzhe (肇俊哲 (肇俊哲, Zhào Jùnzhé); born 19 April 1979) is a Chinese football coach and former professional footballer who was most recently the manager of Chinese Super League club Cangzhou Mighty Lions.
+He spent his entire playing career at Liaoning FC.
+He's related to the ruling clan of the former Qing imperial dynasty, the Aisin-Gioro clan.

 Club career

 Zhao Junzhe was promoted to Liaoning F.C.'s first team from the club's youth academy and made his debut in the 1998 season.
 He continued to be a vital member for Liaoning that season when he aided them to being runners-up and the Chinese FA Cup.
 He was soon promoted to club captain and won the Chinese Football Association Player of the Year award in 2004.
 The following seasons saw the club's fortunes fall and Zhao unfortunately led the team to relegation to the second tier at the end of the 2008 season.
 Despite this setback, he remained with the team and immediately led Liaoning back up to the top tier when they won the second tier title in the 2009 season.
 Zhao announced his retirement from football at the end of the 2016 season.
 On 30 October 2016, he made last appearance in his career in a league match against Jiangsu Suning.